Last updated - July 8, 2021

 You need to create an account with Amazon Web Services to integrate Cloudfront CDN on your WordPress site.
 You can create an AWS account for free and use a range of services that are part of it with certain limits.

-As part of the plan you will get 50GB of data transfer out and 2 million viewer requests for free each month for the first 12 months for Cloudfront.
+- You need to provide your credit card information for billing.
+You won’t be charged for usage below AWS Free Tier limits.
+The free tier gets you 50GB of data transfer out and 2 million viewer requests each month for the first 12 months for Cloudfront.

 As a final step, you can verify if the content is served from Cloudfront’s cache.
 Use the incognito mode of your browser, or open the site using an alternate browser to verify this.
 Also, you can click the inspect mode of your browser to make sure that the alternate Cloudfront domain name is serving the resources.